Table of Contents

 In Arizona, the SSA administers the program through the state’s Department of Determination Services.
 The Arizona Department of Economic Security runs the DDS.
 Though SSDI applicants submit their disability benefit applications to Social Security, the DDS examines applicants and approves disability claims.

 To be approved by the DDS, certain conditions must be met.
-The state gives long-term disability benefits to disabled adults who have paid into the Social Security trust fund, while also working for at least five years during the ten years preceding the application.
+For example, the state gives long-term disability benefits to disabled adults who have paid into the Social Security trust fund while working for at least five years during the ten years preceding the application.

 How To Apply for SSDI in Arizona